electron/electron/docs/api/session.md

 * `callback` Function
   * `size` Integer - Cache size used in bytes.

-Returns the session's current cache size.
+Callback is invoked with the session's current cache size.

 #### `ses.clearCache(callback)`